KevinPatel04/sending-email-using-php/README.md

   <li>Set Gmail Credentials in config.php file</li>
 </ol>

-# Note : Please grant access to low secure app from your google account through which you want to send email. <a href="https://www.youtube.com/watch?v=AFRqT3BR_e0" target="_blank">Grant access to low secure app.</a>
+#### Note : Please grant access to low secure app from your google account through which you want to send email. <a href="https://www.youtube.com/watch?v=AFRqT3BR_e0" target="_blank">Grant access to low secure app.</a>

-## That it you are all set to Send Email Using PHPMailer automatically through your Gmail account.
+## That's it, you are all set to Send Email Using PHPMailer automatically through your Gmail account.

 ## Thank You
 <a href="https://github.com/KevinPatel04">KevinPatel04</a>